 Sexual Harassment at College Attorney

 Sexual harassment is illegal when it occurs in college or school.
-Examples of unlawful sexual harassment at college include when a professor or staff person sexually harasses a student, or even when a student harassess or assaults another student.
+Examples of unlawful sexual harassment at college include when a professor or staff person sexually harasses a student, or even when a student harasses or assaults another student.
 The federal law that prohibits sexual harassment and assault in schools is Title IX.

-Like sexual harassment in the workplace, sexual harassment in school occurs when unwelcome sexual advances, requests for sexaual favors, or verbal or physical conduct of a sexual nature is made to create a hostile or offensive educational environment, or is used as a basis for impacting or as a condition of educational decisions.
+Like sexual harassment in the workplace, sexual harassment in school occurs when unwelcome sexual advances, requests for sexual favors, or verbal or physical conduct of a sexual nature is made to create a hostile or offensive educational environment, or is used as a basis for impacting or as a condition of educational decisions.

 Under Title IX, schools are required to take certain actions to ensure its students are protected from sexual harassment and know how to make a complaint if sexual harassment occurs.
 First, schools must disseminate a notice of discrimination.
 This notice must prohibit sex discrimination (including harassment) and must be widely distributed, available, and accessible to the school community.
 Second, schools must designate an employee to coordinate Title IX compliance.
 Contact information of the Coordinator should be available with the school’s nondiscrimination notice.
 Third, Schools are required to adopt and publish a grievance procedure outlining the complaint, investigation, and disciplinary process for addressing sexual harassment and sexual violence at school.